 But it’s important to understand the difference between REST and SOAP so you can have a better grasp on their pros and cons.

 The acronym REST means Representational State Transfer.
 They are lightweight and particularly well configured for APIs.
 This is helpful for users who are spread out across the internet.

 REST is an architectural style of application that transfers representations of resources.
 This is done through requests and responses.

 In this style, it’s important to understand that data and functionality are considered resources.
 These resources are accessed using URIs, or Uniform Resource Identifiers, which means links on the internet.

 The resources are then represented by documents and can be acted upon by using operations that are simple and well-defined.

-The pros of a RESTful web service is that it’s readable by humans, easier to build than other web services and is lightweight.
+The pros of a RESTful web service are that it’s readable by humans.
+It is easier to build than other web services and is lightweight.
 But the cons include having a lack of standards, along with point-to-point communication.

 What are SOAP Web Services?